Scaly-headed parrot

 The scaly-headed parrot (Pionus maximiliani) is a species of bird in subfamily Arinae of the family Psittacidae, the African and New World parrots.
 It is also called scaly-headed pionus, Maximilian pionus, Maximilian parrot, Maximilian's pionus, or Maximilian's parrot.
-It is found in Argentina, Bolivia, Brazil, and Paraguay.
+It is found in Brazil, Bolivia, Argentina, and Paraguay.

 Taxonomy and systematics

 The scaly-headed parrot has these four subspecies: